 There’s even a home exercise routine that improves dementia symptoms.
 Get more exercise suggestions here.

-Something that’s less obvious is that we need to learn new ways to communicate with someone with dementia.
+Something less obvious is that we need to learn new ways to communicate with someone with dementia.

 Try these tips to make sure they’re not startled by your attempt to help.